apache/mxnet/docs/src/user-guide/install.md

 Pkg.add("MXNet")
 ```

-in the Julia REPL.
+In the Julia REPL.
 Or to use the latest git version of MXNet.jl, use the
 following command instead

 ```julia